 Package options can be comprised of multiple services for litigants at one fixed cost to make it easier and more economical for litigants to get everything they need in order for their upcoming court hearing.

 The McKenzie Friends Marketplace’s success stems from its trading members, and so we endeavour to ensure a sufficient and professional standard is established and maintained.
-We do this by providing a guidebook, Code of Conduct and training in order to put our McKenzie Friends in the best possible position to provide their crucial services.
+We do this by providing a Guidebook, Code of Conduct and Training in order to put our McKenzie Friends in the best possible position to provide their essential services.

-It is also recognised that this system will only be effective if the wider public and members of the legal profession are easily able to communicate with us, should a breach or failure of our policies occur.
+It is recognised that this system will only be effective if the wider public and members of the legal profession are easily able to communicate with us should a breach or failure of our policies occur.
 This is why the McKenzie Friends Marketplace operates an ‘open reporting policy’, meaning anybody can make a complaint regarding a trading member of our marketplace.
-Should you be a customer, legal professional or witness to a conduct breach we ask that you get in touch with our customer service department via the “Contact Us” page in order for your complaint to be processed.
+Should you be a customer, legal professional or witness to a conduct breach we ask that you get in touch with our customer service department via the ‘Contact Us’ page in order for your complaint to be processed.